9 of the Top Beaches in Bermuda For Every Type of Traveler

 The tranquil waters of rose-colored Elbow Beach are ideal for swimming.

 While this swanky stretch of sand in Bermuda’s Paget Parish has similarly vivid sand to Horseshoe Bay, it attracts far fewer crowds.
-Plus, the gently sloping shore and calm waters of Elbow Beach make it one of the best places to swim and sunbathe, while a wealth of beachfront restaurants make for a lovely day on the sand.
-A relaxing Bermuda day trip saves you the hassle of finding the beach by providing round-trip transportation and sun loungers to relax on.
+Plus, the gently sloping shore and calm waters of Elbow Beach contribute to it being one of the best places to swim and sunbathe in Bermuda, while a wealth of beachfront restaurants help ensure you have a lovely—and convenient—day on the sand.

 Insider tip: Spring break tends to bring a livelier atmosphere to Elbow Beach—be aware if you're visiting then.